What are O-Rings Used for?

 Table of Contents

-What are O-Rings?
+What are O-rings?

 An O-ring seal works specifically to safeguard equipment and ensure it works correctly.
 They come in various forms and sizes and differ in the type of materials they are made of.
 O-rings are generally crafted through extrusion or molding, a mechanical seal in a torus shape.

+O-rings are usually specified by their inner diameter, outer diameter, and cross-sectional width.
 O-rings are generally fitted into grooves and built tough enough to withstand pressure.
 This resistance is intended to keep liquid or air from infiltrating or escaping the joining.

 Liquid, air, and other substances infiltrating the joint can impair the machine’s work, affecting the pressure inside a pipe.

 Hence, a correctly fitted ring is used for round two-piece joining to ensure proper sealing.
 The seal ensures that nothing escapes the connection and nothing infiltrates, obstructing an unreliable seal.
+With their natural propensity to return to their original shape when pressure is exerted over the cross-section, O-rings have proven to be very reliable and strong.

 It’s worth noting that joints can be the most vulnerable area in the machinery pipe.
 For this reason, it’s crucial to safeguard them with a premium O-ring seal built from a substance suitable to the application.